 What do you say when you answer the telephone?
-On the NPR science blog, “Krulwich Wonders,” Robert Krulwich notes that hello did not become a standard greeting until the mid-19th Century, when the Edison Company recommended the word as a proper phone greeting.
+On the NPR science blog, “Krulwich Wonders,” Robert Krulwich notes that hello did not become a standard greeting until the Edison Company recommended the word as a proper phone greeting.
 Before that, English speakers used a variety of phrases depending on the circumstance, from “hail” to “how are you?”
 One thing’s certain: If we’d followed Alexander Graham Bell’s recommendation, we’d all be greeting each other with “Ahoy!”
 This is part of a complete episode.

 - Mystery Drawer (episode #1555) 10/12/2020: Amid court-ordered busing in the 1970s, a middle-school teacher tried to distract her nervous students on the first day of class with this strange assignment:... [more]

 - Deviled Eggs (episode #1554) 09/14/2020: Some TV commercials launch catchphrases that stick around long after the original ads.
 The exclamation Good stuff, Maynard! is still a compliment almost 40 years... [more]

 - Play It by Ear (episode #1553) 08/31/2020: How does social context shape our perception of language?
 When hiking the Appalachian Trail, a young woman from Wyoming found that fellow hikers assumed she... [more]